aptdnfapt/Ai-speedometer/docs/models-dev-integration.md

 ## Overview

 This document provides a comprehensive explanation of how the AI benchmark CLI integrates with models.dev to provide a rich, up-to-date provider and model ecosystem.
-The integration enables users to easily access verified AI providers and their models without manual configuration.
+The integration enables users to easily access verified AI providers and their models without manual configuration, while also supporting custom providers for complete flexibility.

 ## What is Models.dev?